TinyStuff/TinyAccountManager/README.md

 ```

 #### Get and Exists
-It's reccommended that you use Exists before Get, if you using Get and there is no matching account ith will throw an exception.
+It's recommended that you use Exists before Get, if you using Get and there is no matching account it will throw an exception.
 ```csharp
 Account account = null;